nixpkgs-architecture/simple-package-paths/README.md

  - The contributor experience would suffer, because it won't be obvious to everyone whether their package is allowed to go into `pkgs/unit`.
 This means that we'd fail to solve the goal "Which directory should my package definition go in?", leading to unnecessary requests for changes in pull requests.

+ - Changes in dependencies can require dependents to add an override, causing packages to be moved back and forth between unit directories and the general `pkgs` tree, worsening the problem as people have to decide categories *again*.

  - When lifting the restriction, the reviewers have to adapt, again leading to unnecessary requests for changes in pull requests.

  - We'd be protracting the migration by unnecessary gatekeeping or discovering some problem late.